MohamedGamalHG/library-system/README.md

-# Library System
+# Library Managmenet System

-this the simple sysetm of library system managmenet, so user can register in sysetm and borrowing a book with simple CRUD Operation
+This the simple sysetm of Library Managmenet System , so user can register in sysetm and borrowing a book with simple CRUD Operation

-1- make database with name Library-Management-System in sql branch or phpMyAdmin
+1- Make database with name Library-Management-System in sql branch or phpMyAdmin

-2- run project
+2- Run project

-3- make register with any user you want and take the token to access the other API
+3- register with any user you want and take the token to access the other API

+hint: i will attach the json file of postman

 ## Badges